 This includes PCs using only MS-DOS or versions of Windows prior to 3.1 and Macintoshes using MacOS 7.5 or earlier.
 These systems are beginning to be phased out.
 There is a whitepaper that details this further.
 If you have an IS that fits this description, do not send the accreditation request to ISSM.
 It must be included in a Security Domain Package on file with the Information Systems Security Office and accredited by an ISSO in your department who has a signed appointment letter authorizing him or her as a Designated Approving Authority (aka Accreditation Express).
 If your department does not have an ISSO on Accreditation Express, now is a good time to do so.
-Please see the IS Security Web Page for details.
 The DAA updates the information in the IS Accreditation database and files the hard copy documentation.

 Unclassified Modern Desktop Systems